seepala98/EVA-4/PHASE_1/S15/README.md

 The loss function used is a weighted average of:
 - **L1 loss**: Handles the per pixel differences.
 - **Dice Loss**: Handles luminance, contrast and structural differences.
-- **Edge Gradients**:  This computes the edges and tries to match the edges of the target and output.

 The overall loss was a summation of loss for mask and depth.